-Lending restrictions implemented in recent months attempt to address housing affordability and prevent the onset of mortgage stress in many Australian households.
-Restrictions mean lending is more responsible than ever before.
+Lending restrictions implemented in recent months are attempting to address housing affordability and prevent the onset of mortgage stress in many Australian households.
+The restrictions mean lenders have more responsibility than ever before.

 But what are these lending restrictions?
-And how will that affect you, exactly?
+And how will they potentially affect you?

 Lending restrictions explained

 Lending criteria is also tighter than ever.
 Lenders need to know you can comfortably meet your repayments, even if interest rates rise.
-Some lenders require you to pass a 2 percent increase test, to ensure you comfortably qualify.
-Some may assess your net income and your expense habits.
+Some lenders require you to pass a 2 percent increase test, to ensure you qualify.
+Some lenders may assess your net income and expense habits.

 Will restrictions make it harder for me to get a loan?

 Restrictions are in place to ensure you comfortably qualify for your loan.
-This, though, is a positive thing.
-By assessing your savings and expenses, as well as your income, lenders help minimise the risk of mortgage stress if rates rise, or your income changes.
+However, this is a positive thing.
+By assessing your savings and expenses, as well as your income, it helps minimise the risk of mortgage stress if rates rise, or your income changes.

 Will restrictions make it harder for me to restructure a loan?